cosmos/developer-portal/academy/1-what-is-cosmos/2-cosmos-ecosystem.md

 ## CosmWasm - multi-chain smart contracts

-[CosmWasm](https://cosmwasm.com/) is a multi-chain solution for smart contracts on the Interchain - that is the Cosm part.
-It is a way of using WebAssembly in the Interchain universe - that is the Wasm part.
+[CosmWasm](https://cosmwasm.com/) is a multi-chain solution for smart contracts on the interchain - that is the Cosm part.
+It is a way of using WebAssembly in the interchain universe - that is the Wasm part.

-With [CosmWasm](https://cosmwasm.com/) you can create robust decentralized applications (dApps) for the Interchain using smart contracts and building on Tendermint and the Cosmos SDK.
+With [CosmWasm](https://cosmwasm.com/) you can create robust decentralized applications (dApps) for the interchain using smart contracts and building on Tendermint and the Cosmos SDK.
 Its key features are:

 * Mature tools for the development and testing of smart contracts
 * Close integration with the Cosmos SDK and ecosystem